When to Use Navigation Lights

 Visibility range requirements for navigation lights

-Navigation lights must have a sufficient visibility range to meet requirements.
+Navigation lights must possess a sufficient range of visibility to comply with regulations.

-For vessels between 12 and 50 meters in length, the required visibility range for navigation lights is also 2 miles, except for the masthead light, which must be visible within a 5-mile radius (3 miles for boats under 20 metres).
+Between 12 and 50 metres 2 miles (except for the masthead light, which must be visible within a 5-mile radius, or for 3 miles for boats under 20 metres)

-If you don’t use your lights or fail to use the correct lights when the situation requires, you may receive a fine if you are stopped by the authorities.
+If you don’t use your lights or fail to use the correct lights when the situation requires, you could be fined.

 Want to learn more about boating safety and pleasure boating?
-The National Boating Safety School is your best resource.
-Our boating safety course is the ideal tool to help you prepare for the online boating exam, which is required in order to comply with Canadian boating laws.
+The National Boating Safety School is your best resource. tour online course helps you prepare for the Transport Canada approved boating exam.
+Once you pass, you will receive your Pleasure Craft Operator Card, which allows you to legally operate a boat in Canadian waters.